gbouras13/plassembler/README.md

                         By default, Flye will assume SUP or HAC reads and use --nano-hq -p PREFIX, --prefix PREFIX
                         Prefix for output files.
-This is not required -c CHROMOSOME, --chromosome CHROMOSOME
-                        Approximate chromosome length of bacteria -q MIN_QUALITY, --min_quality MIN_QUALITY
+This is not required -q MIN_QUALITY, --min_quality MIN_QUALITY
                         minimum quality of long reads for nanofilt.
 Defaults to 9.
-  -V, --version         show program's version number and exit
+  -V, --version         show plassembler version and exit.

 ```

 Outputs
 -------
-plassembler will output a `_plasmids.fasta` file, which will contain the assembled plasmid sequence(s) in FASTA format, and a `_plasmids.gfa` file, which will contain the assembly graph from Unicycler that can be visualised in [Bandage](https://github.com/rrwick/Bandage).
+plassembler will output a `_plasmids.fasta` file, which will contain the assembled plasmid sequence(s) in FASTA format (including long and short read copy numbers in the header), and a `_plasmids.gfa` file, which will contain the assembly graph from Unicycler that can be visualised in [Bandage](https://github.com/rrwick/Bandage).

-plassembler also outputs a `copy_number_summary.tsv` file, which gives the estimated copy number for each plasmid, for both short reads and long reads (see this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2) for more details about plasmid copy numbers).
+plassembler also outputs a `_copy_number_summary.tsv` file, which gives the estimated copy number for each plasmid, for both short reads and long reads (see this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2) for more details about plasmid copy numbers) and also a `_top_hits_mash_plsdb.tsv` file, which gives each contig's top hit by mash distance in the PLSDB (if there is a hit), along with all its supporting information.

+If there is no PLSDB hit for a contig, there will be no entry in the `_top_hits_mash_plsdb.tsv` file.

-If plassembler fails to find any plasmids, these files will still exist, but will be empty (to ensure plassembler can be easily integrated into workflow managers like Snakemake).
+If plassembler fails to assemble any plasmids at all in `_plasmids.fasta`, all these files will still exist, but will be empty (to ensure plassembler can be easily integrated into workflow managers like Snakemake).

 plassembler will also output a log file, a `flye_output` directory, which contains the output from Flye (it may be useful to decide whether you need more sequencing reads, or some strange assembly artifact occured) and a `unicycler_output` directory containing the output from Unicycler.